blentley/ForecastingElectricityDemand/README.md

 I also wanted try alternative methods of predictions to understand how capable (or limited) the LSTM might be.
 Each model makes a prediction of the next period, however I used three different methods of making subsequent predictions.
 These are best illustrated with some simple, visual examples below.

 Let's begin with an 11 period time-series of demand.
-Think is the format of the raw data.
+This is the format of the raw data.

 ![Seq1](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq1.PNG)

 The first shift in our thinking needs to re-frame this from a time-series to a series of sequences.
 Sequences will be equivalent to observations as we train the model.

 If we set a sequence length of 6 periods, then we need to transform this time series into sequence observations as shown below.

 ![Seq2](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq2.PNG)
 *How long should a sequence be?*
 It depends on your application, and probably a lot of trial and error.

 Once the data is structured in this way, we're ready to start chopping it up to for training and making predictions
+#### Predicting the next value, continually using known data
+In this type of single-step prediction, sequences of known demand data are used to predict LP (last prediction).
+These single predictions can be compared to their known values during evaluation.

 ![Seq3](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq3.PNG)

+#### Predicting the next value over the entire sequence

 ![Seq4](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq4.PNG)